hlavacs/ViennaEntityComponentSystem/README.md

 * *Archetype*: Contains all component maps of entities having the same set of component types.
 * *View*: allows to select a subset of component types and can create Iterators for looping.
 * *Iterator*: can be used to loop over a subset of component types.
-* *Ref*: a smart reference fpr a specific component of an entity.
-Can be used to access this component directly, but also checks whether the component has been moved, e.g., to another archetype.
 * *Registry*: the main class representing a container for entities.
 Programs can hold an arbitrary number of Registry instances any time, they do not interfere with each other.
 * *LockGuard* and *LockGuardShared*: used to protect data structures when compiled for parallel mode.
 Are empty when